Cannes gets happy ending with river film "Mud"

 “If you’re going to steal stuff from somebody you should steal stuff from somebody really intelligent and I stole things from Mark Twain,” he told reporters ahead of the film’s world premiere later on Saturday.

-”Mark Twain is one of my favorite authors and there’s a scene in Tom Sawyer where Tom swims into the middle of the Mississippi River and takes a nap on the sand bar.
+”Mark Twain is one of my favourite authors and there’s a scene in Tom Sawyer where Tom swims into the middle of the Mississippi River and takes a nap on the sand bar.

 “I think I read that in eighth grade in English class and I just never could get it out of my head.”